mruga30/Deep-Learning/Project/README.md

 # Final Project

-This project is still in the developmental phase where we are creating a deep learning model that will predict the future of the spread of COVID-19 based on the data collected until now.
+Created a deep learning model that predicts the future of the spread of COVID-19 in the US based on the data collected.
 Data Used:
 https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series

+Model used: LSTM model of RNNs

+Training.py: Trains the model for data
+Predicts.py: Predicts 30 days into the future based on prvious data